Vaccine Update: In the top priority groups? Book your jab NOW

 Mass vaccination centres

-Letters have been sent out in the last few days to people aged 80 who live up to a 45 minute drive from the new centre, inviting them to book an appointment through the national booking service online or over the phone.
+Letters have been sent out to people in top priority groups who live up to a 45 minute drive from a new vaccine centre, inviting them to book an appointment through the national booking service online or over the phone.
 If this is not convenient, people can wait to receive an appointment more locally at a GP-led service.
 If an appointment has already been offered by a GP, residents can choose which appointment suits them best.

 Transport to Benfleet Hub & Wickford Vaccine Centre